By using this site, you agree to the Privacy Policy and Terms of Use.

 With a sandy beach shoreline containing 450 million-year-old fossils and oil shale fragments, it is a unique destination for water sports such as windsurfing, sea kayaking, sailing, and swimming.

 The park is also a great starting point for exploring the surrounding area, including the Bruce Trail, Georgian Trail, and Blue Mountain Village.
-Conveniently located just a short drive from Toronto and near popular tourist attractions like Wasaga Beach, Blue Mountain, and Georgian Bay, Craigleith Provincial Park is the perfect place to escape the hustle and bustle of everyday life and enjoy nature.
+Conveniently located just a short drive from Toronto and near popular tourist attractions like wasaga beach provincial park, Blue Mountain, and Georgian Bay, Craigleith Provincial Park is the perfect place to escape the hustle and bustle of everyday life and enjoy nature.

 Provincial Park